Skip to main content

 If you are a dual Irish-Canadian citizen you cannot apply for an eTA on your Irish passport and must enter Canada on a valid Canadian passport.
 You may be denied boarding if you attempt to travel using your Irish passport.

-To prepare for these changes, dual citizens are strongly encouraged to apply for a Canadian passport.
+Dual citizens are strongly encouraged to apply for a Canadian passport.
 This will prevent delays during travel and help ensure dual Canadian citizens are treated according to the rules that apply to Canadian citizens.

 Irish citizens who are permanent residents (PRs) of Canada please note carefully: